IIb or not IIb: A Catalog of ZTF Kilonova Imposters

 The GP is applied to the first 50 days of data for all objects in our sample\footnote{We restrict our analysis to the first 50 days because this study largely focuses on the rapid rise and fade of transients, making longer term data unnecessary.}.
 This results in smooth light curves with high observing cadences, allowing for more precise analysis of rapid changes in luminosity.
 From there, each of the objects was reduced to only include observations at and around the peak luminosity, and the flux values from the GP are converted back to magnitude space by inverting Equations \ref{eqn:flux} and \ref{eqn:flux-error}.
-An example of the GP applied to one of the objects is shown in Figure \ref{fig:ZTF20actqnhg}.
+An example of the GP applied to AT 2017gfo is shown in Figure \ref{fig:AT2017gfo}.

-After applying the GP to the 73 objects with classifications and redshifts, 4 of the transients did not have sufficient data to be modeled by the GP; an example of one such object can be seen in Figure \ref{fig:ZTF20abwysqy}, which the GP models as essentially flat.
+After applying the GP to the 70 objects with classifications and redshifts, 4 of the transients did not have sufficient data to be modeled by the GP; an example of one such object can be seen in Figure \ref{fig:ZTF20abwysqy}, which the GP models as essentially flat.